runpod/docs/docs/glossary.md

 A RunPod template is a Docker container image paired with a configuration.

-## Throttling
+## Throttled Worker

-Throttling is how RunPod allocates your serverless compute resources to ensure minimal cold start time.
+RunPod proactively caches Workers to minimize cold start time.
+If your GPU selections are not available at the time your Worker starts up, the Worker is throttled until resources are available.